- The then-8-month-old known as "Baby Gabriel" disappeared in 2009

-On December 17, 2009, a judge awarded Johnson and Logan McQueary, the boy's father, joint custody of Gabriel.
-But Johnson allegedly defied the ruling and set out for Texas with her son.
+On December 17, 2009, a judge awarded Johnson and McQueary joint custody of Gabriel, but Johnson allegedly defied the ruling and set out for Texas with her son.

 McQueary didn't hear from Johnson until several days later, when she reportedly sent him a text message saying she'd killed Gabriel and put his body in a Dumpster.

-The defendant addressed the court at the time, admitting that she helped Johnson and helped care for Gabriel for nine days.
+The defendant addressed the court Friday, admitting that she helped Johnson and helped care for Gabriel for nine days.
 She began with a lengthy discussion of her Christian faith and criticism of "certain people hiding behind fake profiles on the internet" and others who have maligned her.